Accessibility Statement

 This accessibility statement applies to www.grantham.ac.uk.

-This website is run by Grantham College and University Centre.
+This website is run by Grantham College.
 We want as many people as possible to be able to use this website.
-For example, this means you should be able to:
+For example, that means you should be able to:

 AbilityNet has advice on making your device easier to use if you have a disability.